shakfu/py-js/README.md

 ## Packaging

-As mentioned previously, the py-js `builder` subproject be used to build customized python distributions for python3 externals.
+As mentioned previously, the py-js `builder` subproject can be used to build fit-for-purpose python variants for python3 externals.
 In addition, it can also package, sign, notarize and deploy the same externals for distribution.

 These features are implemented in `py-js/source/project/py/builder/packaging.py` and are exposed via two interfaces:

-### The `argparse`-based interface of `builder`:
+### The `argparse`-based interface of `builder`

 ```sh
 $ python3 -m builder package --help